shovon/blog.salrahman.com/src/posts/what-people-forgot-about-react.md

 author: "Sal Rahman"
 ---

 It was Monday, November 11th, 2013.
-Someone named Allen Pike of Steamclock software was the host of a talk series, called VanJS; it's a technology group for Vancouver Canada-based JavaScript, Node.js, and web enthusiasts.
+Someone named [Allen Pike](https://allenpike.com/) of [Steamclock Software](https://steamclock.com/) was the host of a talk series, called [VanJS](https://www.vanjs.com/); it's a technology group for Vancouver Canada-based JavaScript, Node.js, and web enthusiasts.
 Attending it costed $5.
-The company that I was interning at, StrongLoop, covered my cost of admission.
-The first talk was by Steven Luscher, and he introduced to the audience a new open source project for frontends by Facebook: React.
+The company that I was interning at, [StrongLoop](https://en.wikipedia.org/wiki/StrongLoop), covered my cost of admission.
+The first talk was by [Steven Luscher](https://github.com/steveluscher), and he introduced to the audience a new open source project for frontends by Facebook: [React](https://react.dev/).

 Even as far back as 2013, anything new is a tough sell.

-The days leading up to React's release, people have been wrangling with jQuery and various plugins.
+The days leading up to React's release, people have been wrangling with [jQuery](https://jquery.com/) and various plugins.
 People wrote frameworks on top of jQuery.
-Backbone.js was released in October 13th of 2010, and shortly afterwards, AngularJS came out.
+[Backbone.js](https://backbonejs.org/) was released in October 13th of 2010, and shortly afterwards, [AngularJS](https://angularjs.org/) came out (not to be confused with the new Angular 2.0, which is an evolution ahead of the older AngularJS).
 Backbone.js won the hearts of those familiar with jQuery, while AngularJS boasted patterns that encouraged separation of concern, and inversion of control, ultimately, testability.

 Those frameworks were almost established standards by the time React came out, so it shouldn't be any surprise why anyone would be skeptical of React.
 And people are still skeptical of it, as of 2026.